 |$45/mo||48GB||32 Cores||240GB||(sign-up page being upgraded -- be back soon!)|

 As you can see, this pricing is well below market rates, and includes fast SSD (solid state disk) storage, one IPv4 address, and lots of bandwidth.
 We believe that by enabling you to do great things with Funtoo Linux, our community and technology will benefit.
 So we see this as a win for everyone.

 - How do I sign up?

 - Click one of the links above to sign up.
-Once you have signed up, contact me (firstname.lastname@example.org) via email and send me an SSH public key that you'd like to use for root logins to your container.
+Once you have signed up, email email@example.com requesting your container be set up, and attach a SSH public key (do not include a private key!) that you'd like to use for root logins to your container.
 Also specify the hostname you'd like to use, if you did not specify one on the signup page.
 See Generating SSH Keys below for info on generating an SSH public key if you need assistance with this.

 - Where are your servers located?